Wellness Ideas for Small Businesses

 For small businesses with fewer than 100 employees, implementing wellness programs might feel like a luxury.
 However, workplace wellness doesn’t have to break the bank.
 It’s about creating a culture where employees feel valued, supported, and empowered to prioritize their health.
-Here are 25 wellness ideas tailored specifically for small businesses in 2025.
+To help, here are 25 wellness ideas for small businesses tailored specifically for 2025.

 1. Flexible Work Hours